 One of the best things to do in Fernie is stroll around the downtown area.
 Fernie’s downtown has many old buildings that are more than a century old.
 Older buildings were destroyed in two tragic fires, but the brick buildings from the early 1900s have stood strong over the years.
 There are plenty of interesting sites crammed into a relatively small and walkable, area, and you’ll find many great places to eat, drink, and shop too.

-The 1911 Court House is an impressive sight, built from granite and designed to look rather like a chateau.
+The 1911 Court House is an impressive sight, built from granite and designed to look somewhat like a chateau.
 The Holy Family Catholic Church, constructed in 1912, is another handsome piece of architecture.

 Don’t miss seeing the statues that pay homage to Fernie’s mining heritage outside the 1905 City Hall.
 Once home to the Crow’s Nest Pass Coal Company, it’s a fitting location for the information Miners Walk.

-Beanpod is one of the only places in North America that produces chocolate the old fashion way.
-The store sources ethical cocoa beans from Ecuadorian farmers and then processes them on site to produce sumptuous chocolate.
+Beanpod Chocolate, Coffee, and Gelato is one of the only places in North America that produces chocolate the old fashion way.
+The store sources ethical cocoa beans from Ecuadorian farmers and then processes them on-site to produce sumptuous chocolate.

 Peek through the viewing window to watch the machines in action – the chocolate-making process takes around five days from start to finish using vintage stone-grinding machines from Europe.
 Learn more about chocolate making and buy lots of tasty treats.
-With dark, white, and milk chocolates alongside many artisan chocolates, there’s definitely something for every sweet tooth.
+There’s definitely something for every sweet tooth with dark, white, and milk chocolates alongside many artisan chocolates.

 3. Catch a Hockey Game